remla25-team15/operation/README.md

 If you're using Windows, you can still download and use bash (maybe try using git bash).
 If you're stuck with Powershell... helaas pindakaas...

+> **Note:** In this version, Grafana is not functional in the Kubernetes deployment via Helm due to credential issues when accessing the dashboard.
+Since the submission meets all requirements except for the Grafana integration, Grafana has been temporarily excluded and will be included in a future update.

 ## Monitoring
 ### Prometheus